NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary

-Diagnosis/testing.
 The diagnosis of AOA1 is based on clinical findings (including family history) and exclusion of the diagnosis of ataxia-telangiectasia.
 Cerebellar atrophy is visible on MRI in all affected individuals.
 EMG reveals axonal neuropathy in 100% of individuals with AOA1.
-Molecular genetic testing of APTX, the only gene known to be associated with AOA1, is clinically available.
+APTX is the only gene known to be associated with AOA1.

 Prevention of secondary complications: High-protein diet to prevent edema by restoring serum albumin concentration; low-cholesterol diet.

-Genetic counseling.
 AOA1 is inherited in an autosomal recessive manner.
 At conception, each sib of an affected individual has a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being neither affected nor a carrier.
-Carrier testing for at-risk family members and prenatal testing for pregnancies at increased risk are possible if both the disease-causing alleles in a family are known.
+Carrier testing for at-risk family members and prenatal testing for pregnancies at increased risk are possible if both pathogenic variants in a family have been identified.

 Diagnosis

-Ataxia with oculomotor apraxia type 1 (AOA1) is suspected in individuals with the following combination:
+Diagnosis of ataxia with oculomotor apraxia type 1 (AOA1) should be suspected in individuals with the following combination of clinical features and test results.

 • Cerebellar ataxia, oculomotor apraxia, and areflexia followed by signs of severe peripheral neuropathy